MichaelL401/creating-a-wim-file/readme.md

 ---

 ## Use Cases

-Deploy the WIM file to other machines for consistent system configurations
+Deploy the WIM file to other machines for consistent system configurations.

 ---

 ## Sources